 - Deliveries are made to the Library at the Katz CAJS every Monday, Wednesday, and Friday.
 As with local loans, items that have been requested for delivery will be charged to your Penn card library account.

 For more information, or if you have any problems using the system, please contact the Circulation staff at the Van Pelt library (215) 898-7566 or a member of the staff of the Library at the Katz CAJS at (215) 238-1290.

-- BORROWDIRECT: Allows you to search the combined collections of the Brown, Columbia, Cornell, Dartmouth, Penn, Princeton, and Yale Libraries and directly request books not currently available at Penn.
+- BORROWDIRECT: Allows you to search the combined collections of Brown, Columbia, Cornell, Dartmouth, Harvard, Johns Hopkins, MIT, Penn, Princeton, the University of Chicago, Yale, and the Center for Research Libraries and directly request books not currently available at Penn.